lasjdhu/university-projects/README.md

 # Brno University of Technology Projects List

-Welcome to my repository!
-This repository contains various projects I worked on during my time at **Brno University of Technology**, between 2021 and 2024.
+This repository contains various projects I worked on during my time at **Brno University of Technology**, between 2021 and 2026.
 You can find all information about the projects in the respective `README.md` files inside each course folder.

 ## 📁 Projects List